William Paterson University

-William Paterson University, officially William Paterson University of New Jersey (WPUNJ), is a public university in Wayne, New Jersey.
+William Paterson University, known as WP, officially William Paterson University of New Jersey (WPUNJ), is a public university in Wayne, New Jersey, United States.
 It is part of New Jersey's public system of higher education.

-Founded in 1855 and was named after American judge William Paterson, William Paterson is the third-oldest public institution in New Jersey.
+Founded in 1855 and named after American statesman, lawyer, jurist, and signer of the United States Constitution William Paterson, William Paterson is the third-oldest public institution in New Jersey.
 William Paterson offers undergraduate, graduate, and doctoral degrees through its five academic colleges.
-During the fall 2021 semester, 5,838 undergraduate students and 3,100 graduate students were enrolled.
+During the fall 2023 semester, 6,546 undergraduate students and 2,880 graduate students were enrolled.

 History

 William Paterson University was founded in 1855 as the Paterson City Normal School.
 For more than a century, training teachers for New Jersey schools was its exclusive mission.
 In 1951, the university moved to the present campus to a site originally known as Ailsa Farms, that was purchased by the State of New Jersey in 1948 from the family of Garret Hobart, twenty-fourth vice president of the United States.

 The original manor house was built in 1877 in the style of a castle, and was the home of John McCullough, a Scottish immigrant who made a fortune in the wool industry.
 It was later purchased, enlarged and made the weekend retreat and summer residence of the Hobart family.
 Today, the building is known as Hobart Manor and is home of the Office of the President and the Office of Institutional Advancement.
 Hobart Manor was designated a national and state landmark in 1976.

 The university changed its name to Paterson State Teachers College when it relocated from Paterson in 1951.
 In 1966, the curriculum was expanded to include degree offerings other than those leading to a teaching career.
 In 1971, it was renamed William Paterson College of New Jersey.
 The change of name honored William Paterson, who was the state's first senator, its second governor, and a United States Supreme Court Justice appointed by President George Washington, and reflected both the institution's beginnings in the city that also bears his name and the legislative mandate to move from a teachers' college to a broad-based liberal arts institution.

 The Commission on Higher Education granted William Paterson university status in June 1997.

 Dr. Richard J. Helldobler, former interim president of Northeastern Illinois University in Chicago, Illinois, became the eighth president of William Paterson University.
 He took office July 1, 2018 to replace the retiring Kathleen Waldron, who had served as the school's president since August 2010 after the retirement of Arnold Speert.

-In August 2021, William Paterson University signed an agreement with Academic Partnerships, an online program manager.

 In November 2021, hundreds of workers and students protested planned layoffs at the school following a $30 million budget shortfall.